frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 We could think about the great privilege that it is that God has chosen us, called us, with all of our nothingness and our weaknesses and our wretchedness and our miseries.

-He\'s wanted to use us as His instruments, humble instruments, like the apostles, to sow great seeds around the world, to teach so many things---sometimes by the things we do, and sometimes just by being there---the witness of being, rather than the witness of doing.
+He's wanted to use us as His instruments, humble instruments, like the apostles, to sow great seeds around the world, to teach so many things---sometimes by the things we do, and sometimes just by being there---the witness of being, rather than the witness of doing.

 St. Josemaría says, *"*I have to thank the Lord Our God for His great goodness.
 Almost half a century has passed in which my daughters and sons have afforded me so many joys, precisely by their firm adherence to the faith, their strongly Christian lives, and their total availability within the duties of their personal state of life in the world, for the service of God in the Work.